 The Hahn University Center and the Student Life Pavilion are home to several high-definition television screens whose primary function is to inform the USD community about events taking place throughout campus.

 Our goal is to not only inform but to also unite and support the campus by creating a greater sense of community throughout the UC, SLP and USD as a whole.
-This service is free to any student or community group that is hosting an event on campus.
+This service is free to any registered student or community group that is hosting an event on campus.
 Please see our Posting Policy for more details.

 Posting a Flyer

-To submit a posting for the digital displays located throughout the UC and the SLP, please fill out the appropriate information here.
+To submit a posting for the digital displays located throughout the UC and the SLP, please fill out the appropriate information to the left.
 Please note that all student groups MUST complete an Event Registration and Approval Form found on the Student Leadership and Involvement Center website if you are planning on hosting an event that is approved by USD.
 Please review our posting policy for more details.

 Posting a Video